Aneutronic fusion: Coulomb barrier

 Once the nuclear potential wells of the two reacting particles are within two proton radii of each other, the two can begin attracting one another via nuclear force.
-This interaction is much stronger than even electromagnetic interaction, which means the particles will be drawn together - releasing nuclear energy despite the ongoing electrical repulsion.
+Because this interaction is much stronger than electromagnetic interaction, the particles will be drawn together despite the ongoing electrical repulsion, releasing nuclear energy.
 Nuclear force is a very short-range force, though, so it is a little oversimplified to say it increases with the number of nucleons.
 The statement is true when describing volume energy or surface energy of a nucleus, less true when addressing Coulomb energy, and does not speak to proton/neutron balance at all.
 Once reactants have gone past the Coulomb barrier, they're into a world dominated by a force that does not behave like electromagnetism.

 In most fusion concepts, the energy needed to overcome the Coulomb barrier is provided by collisions with other fuel ions.
 In a thermalized fluid like a plasma, the temperature corresponds to an energy spectrum according to the Maxwell–Boltzmann distribution.
 Gases in this state have some particles with high energy even if the average energy is much lower.
 Fusion devices rely on this distribution; even at bulk temperatures far below the Coulomb barrier energy, the energy released by the reactions is great enough that capturing some of that can supply sufficient high-energy ions to keep the reaction going.

 Thus, steady operation of the reactor is based on a balance between the rate that energy is added to the fuel by fusion reactions and the rate energy is lost to the surroundings.
 This concept is best expressed as the fusion triple product, the product of the temperature, density and "confinement time", the amount of time energy remains in the fuel before escaping to the environment.
 The product of temperature and density gives the reaction rate for any given fuel.
 The rate of reaction is proportional to the nuclear cross section (σ).

 Any given device can sustain some maximum plasma pressure.
 An efficient device would continuously operate near this maximum.
-Given this pressure, the largest fusion output is obtained when the temperature is such that <σv>/T2 is a maximum.
-This is also the temperature at which the value of the triple product nTτ required for ignition is a minimum, since that required value is inversely proportional to <σv>/T2.
+Given this pressure, the largest fusion output is obtained when the temperature is such that σv/T2 is a maximum.
+This is also the temperature at which the value of the triple product nTτ required for ignition is a minimum, since that required value is inversely proportional to σv/T2.
 A plasma is "ignited" if the fusion reactions produce enough power to maintain the temperature without external heating.